San-Diego-Kendo-Bu/sdkb-analytics/README.md

 ## Payments (Stripe)

-1. Admin creates a payment and assigns it to members (individually or broadcast by group)
+1. Admin creates a payment and assigns it to members (individually, broadcast by group, or via a recurring template)
-2. Member clicks "Pay Now" → frontend calls `POST /payments/intent` → Lambda creates a Stripe `PaymentIntent` and returns `client_secret`
+2. Member clicks "Pay Now" → frontend calls `POST /payments/intent` → Lambda verifies the member has that payment assigned, then creates a Stripe `PaymentIntent` and returns `client_secret`.
+Blocked during the payments-closed window (see Off-Hours)
 3. Stripe Elements renders the payment form; on confirmation `payment_intent.succeeded` fires
-4. Stripe webhook (`POST /webhook`) writes to `submitted_payments` and marks the assignment complete
+4. Stripe webhook (`POST /webhook`) writes to `submitted_payments` and deletes the `assigned_payments` row.
+The `submitted_payments` write happens on any genuine Stripe success — it is **not** conditional on `assigned_payments` still matching at that instant (that row can legitimately change in the meantime, e.g. an unregister/re-register), so a completed charge is never silently lost.
+The only true skip condition is a real duplicate delivery (the payment is already in `submitted_payments`)
+5. The payer (the parent if they paid on behalf of a family member, otherwise the member themselves) receives a confirmation email naming who the payment was for and the amount charged
-5. Overdue penalty applied client-side based on `due_date`
+6. Overdue penalty is computed both client-side (preview, based on `due_date`) and server-side in the webhook (authoritative, stored on the `submitted_payments` row)

+**Paying for family members:** a parent can pay any payment assigned to their own family members from the same `Pay.jsx` list (scoped via `family_members`), not just their own. `paid_by_member_id` on `submitted_payments` records who actually paid when it differs from who owed it.

+**Age-gated multi-option payments:** tournaments and shinsa can require payment at signup with multiple options instead of the event's single generic `payment_id` — each option optionally restricted by age (`at_most` / `below` / `at_least`, via `tournament_division_payments` / `shinsa_payment_options`).
+At signup, the member only sees options they're currently eligible for; the resolved `payment_id` and their `age` are snapshotted onto the registration row.

 Stripe credentials and webhook secret stored in Secrets Manager.